Introduction to the Remote File Inclusion (RFI) Vulnerability

 How Can a Web Application Be Vulnerable to a Remote File Inclusion?

 By default, RFI is often disabled.
 PHP, for example, introduced the php.ini configuration option in 5.2.0 to disable RFI.
-There are only a few scenarios where it is actually needed.
+There are only a few scenarios where it is actually needed in PHP code.
 Sometimes developers enabled it on purpose, and sometimes it is enabled by default on older versions of the server side programming language.

 Usually developers enable such functionality to allow them to include a local file, but without proper input validation, it is also possible to fetch data from a remote server.
 Therefore, in most cases when such functionality is enabled, the web application becomes vulnerable to both Remote File Inclusion and Local File Inclusion (LFI).